OfekItzhaki/tasks-management/README.md

 # ToDoList
-An application for creation and management of to-do-lists
+An application for creation and management of to-do-lists.
+Basic options (that are also changeable) - daily tasks, weekly tasks, monthly tasks, yearly tasks.